Ownership & Task Lifecycle Redesign

 I created short playbooks

 and standardized operating rules so support agents could work confidently under load.
-Training focused on the few behaviors that prevented most failures: working inside Task Mode (no “status in chat”), correctly setting two due dates, and escalating exceptions to Supervisor/ On‑call with a logged reason.
+Training focused on the few behaviors that prevented most failures: working inside Task Mode and escalating exceptions with a logged reason.

 Reinforced quality through incentives: